 ROI Formula

-ROI = [(Net Benefits – Total Costs) / Total Costs] x 100
+ROI = [(Net Benefits − Total Costs) ÷ Total Costs] × 100

 Key Metrics to Analyze

-- Decrease in Downtime: Measure the impact of faster maintenance and issue resolution.
+- Decrease in Downtime — measure the impact of faster maintenance and issue resolution

-- Improvement in Asset Utilization: Compare pre- and post-implementation usage rates.
+- Improvement in Asset Utilization — compare pre- and post-implementation usage rates.

-Assessing the return on investment for indoor RTLS systems requires a comprehensive review of initial setup costs, ongoing operational expenses, and both measurable and non-financial outcomes.
+Assessing the return on investment for indoor RTLS systems requires a comprehensive review of setup costs, recurring expenses, and both measurable and non-financial outcomes — from efficiency gains and asset utilization improvements to stronger compliance with safety protocols.